Eli-Zaib/Eli-Zaib/README.md

-### Hi , I'm Eli
+### Hi, I'm Eli

- Software engineer, programmer
+Software engineer and programmer
- Mostly self-taught through online resources
+Self-taught, learned most of it on the internet
- I enjoy creating projects in WPF, Unity, and WinForms.
+Creating projects in WPF, Unity, and WinForms that I like
- My primary programming languages are C#, XAML, and occasionally C.
+I mainly work with C#, XAML, and sometimes C too
- Currently, I’m learning MySQL, JavaScript, and C++.
+Currently learning MySQL, JavaScript, and C++